 Victoria (tel 210-822-4134), Look for posters or check Athinorama magazine.
 Savopoulos and Socrates both had residence here in the early seventies and if you are lucky you may see them here again.
+That is Kostas Tournas in the photo.
 Rodeo is right off Platia Victoria at Heydon #34 (tel 210-881-4702) and is another rock club which also has live Greek and foreign bands.
-In Vivo at 79 Harileos Trikoupi and Methonis street in Exarchia has live
+In Vivo at 79 Harileos Trikoupi and Methonis street in

 jazz, rock and blues bands on weekends.
-The band Socrates Drank the Conium are a legend in Greece and if you like high energy rock music with a guitarist that even Hendrix would be impressed with keep your eyes open for posters of their shows.
 Blueswire play no-nonsense blues and sound like they could be from Chicago or Memphis instead of Athens or Thessaloniki.
 There are dozens, hundreds, maybe thousands of Greek bands, plus lots of foreign bands based in Athens.

 industrial and metal.
 Fuzz Music Club in Metz at 22 Vouliagmenis Ave (210-922-4641) features metal, including some touring name acts, DJs, worldbeat and rap.
 Music House Diavlos at Drakou 9 in Koukaki is more arty, has great sound and nice waitresses and bartenders and is the easiest place to find if you are escaping from your parents while they are having dinner in the Plaka.

-Euro Jazz Festival Technopolis Athens: Letís getÖ jazz
+Euro Jazz Festival Technopolis Athens: Let’s get… jazz

 the most creative European musicians.
 Artists of the European Jazz scene

 and many promising young musicians will perform for the biggest jazz